 Stemette Ramneek Ahluwalia is accustomed to overcoming challenges.
-She has visual impairment, which adds to the challenges she encounters on a daily basis.
+She has a visual impairment, which adds to the challenges she encounters daily.
 However, with a love of STEM from the age of 11 and a sense of determination, she’s never let anything hold her back.

 “I was the only girl in my whole year who studied further maths and was part of four girls in the year who studied physics.
 It was very tough mentally…but I did get through it as I am sure most of you have, and can too.”